vishal-benake/vishal-benake/README.md

 ## 💫 About Me
 * 🔭  EXTC Graduate
 * 🌱  Love to work on new languages and platforms
-* 😄  Love programming and reverse engineering
+* 😄  Love programming <!--and reverse engineering-->
 * 📫  Know more about me: <a href="https://vishal-connect.web.app/">Vishal Benake</a>
 <!-- * ⚡  Introvert who sometimes go into deep thoughts about life and things -->